mjbradvica/MediatorBuddy/README.md

 ### Can I only use MediatorBuddy for an API?

-No, API, Razor Pages, and MVC will be supported on initial release.
+No, API, Razor Pages, and MVC projects will be supported on the initial release.
 There are plans to add support for gRPC and GraphQL at later dates.